 “At the end of the day, if you know you are starting with some safe flower, in 30 seconds you can have clean and potent medicine,” he said.

 In order to get the most out of your flower (or kief, or bubble hash) you need a combination of the least amount of time with the lowest temperature, D’Accolti explained.
-But it’s tricky — the lower the time and temperature, the lower the yield; it’s also strain dependent and will “need some dialing in.”
+But it’s tricky — the lower the time and temperature, the lower the yield; it’s also strain-dependent and will “need some dialing in.”
 D’Accolti recommends the average Rosin Tech Products user, who he says are more individuals than large-scale manufacturers, set their press at about 220 degrees for 30 seconds.
-Those settings, depending on what you are pressing, should give you decent yields of about 10 percent to 30 percent of weight for flower; 40 percent to 90 percent for bubble hash; and 30 percent to 60 percent for dry sift or kief.
-“It’s comparable to other methods, it might be a little more labor intensive but you’re getting a cleaner product.”
+Those settings, depending on what you are pressing, should give you decent yields of about 10 percent to 30 percent of the weight for flower; 40 percent to 90 percent for bubble hash; and 30 percent to 60 percent for dry sift or kief.
+“It’s comparable to other methods, it might be a little more labor-intensive but you’re getting a cleaner product.”

 “The rosin process preserves more terpenes than any other method of extraction because it’s the least harsh way of extracting oils,” he said.

 And that’s not just the pitch of the guy selling the product.